 - Evidence that your resume is accurate: It never hurts to befriend real coworkers or classmates, or join online communities/groups which reflect the accomplishments on your resume.

 - Get Linkedin: I used to think that LinkedIn was just Facebook, but for a slightly older demographic.
-But then, I read Guy Kawasaki’s great list of ten ways to use LinkedIn, and then watched consultants at my firm use it to get access to interviews and sources of information which I had thought inaccessible, and then got a number of requests for job interviews from prospective employers through it.
-So, yes, it’s real.
+But then, I read Guy Kawasaki’s great list of ten ways to use LinkedIn, and then watched consultants at my firm use it to get access to interviews and sources of information which I had thought inaccessible.
+It’s real and has a ton of value.